 Let's look at both rules and see how they can help you consistently invest money.

-With the 50-20-30 rule, you divided your salary into three categories:
+With the 50-20-30 rule, you will divide your salary into three categories:

 Essential expenses include any expenses that you cannot avoid to keep up with your current lifestyle.
 These may consist of rent, housing costs, electricity, water and heating, groceries, public transport, gas, etc.